bbowles1/coding_challenge/README.md

 ### Notes
 + This script requires VCF 4.0 format as input with 'TR' and 'TC' fields in the INFO column.
 + This script slightly expands dataframe size versus the initial input, as variants A) map to multiple unique genes, and B) some input variants contain multiple ALT calls at a single locus, which are expanded to separate rows.

+## Thank You!
+Thanks for considering me for open roles at Tempus!
+I take pride in my work ethic: if you've found any part of this assessment lacking, want to see additional functionality, or are having trouble running any aspect of this code, please contact me.
+I'd love to provide a solution to your needs (and I generally any chance to discuss computational biology with other researchers)!